 New and updated files sync to all devices with Dropbox installed automatically, so there’s no work to do on your part.
 You can always turn off this feature on a specific device if you’d like.

 Dropbox Basic includes 2 GB of free storage space across up to three devices.
 Basic users also get Windows, Mac, or mobile apps to use for convenient syncing.
-Paid plans range from $9.99/month-$24/user/month and offer 2 TB-unlimited storage space.
+Paid plans range from $15 per user per month for 5 TB and $24 per user per month and offers 2 TB to unlimited storage space.
+This service also provides a 30 day free trial for each of its plans.

 Google Workspace — Best For Productivity